Worker aiding federal execution prep has positive virus test

 The agency made the disclosure in court filings in response to lawsuits that have sought to halt executions scheduled to resume Monday.

 An attorney for the Bureau of Prisons said the staff member learned on Wednesday that the staffer had been in close contact with someone who tested positive for COVID-19.
-The staff member immediately left work and notified the bureau Saturday about the the positive test, according to the court filing.
+The staff member immediately left work and notified the bureau Saturday about the positive test, according to the court filing.

 The staff member did not wear a mask at all times during meetings with other Bureau of Prisons employees and other law enforcement officials in the days before learning of the exposure, the agency said.
 The bureau says the staff member did not enter the execution facility or the prison’s command center and left the facility before the dozens of Bureau of Prisons employees who are part of the team handling the executions arrived at Terre Haute.